tmcnab/northwind-mongo/README.md

 * It's a straight data dump - no relations or special magic

+Thanks to @shayden for the csv dump.
 Buyer beware, caveat emptor, carthago delenda est et al